YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Restart paused supplements slowly and with a reason, especially if bleeding, swelling, stomach upset, or medication use is present.

-I do not want patients to fear every capsule, and I do not want them to hide products because they think the clinic will judge them.
+My aim is not to make people fear every capsule.
+It is to stop hidden products from creating avoidable confusion on surgery day.
 I want a complete list.
-Then I separate prescribed medical treatment, documented deficiency support, ordinary low-dose vitamins, nonessential supplements, herbal products, and stimulant or gym formulas.
+Then I separate prescribed medical treatment, documented deficiency support, ordinary low dose vitamins, nonessential supplements, herbal products, and stimulant or gym formulas.

-From there, the decision becomes calmer.
+From there, the decision becomes clearer.
 Some products can continue.
 Some can pause.
 Some require the prescribing doctor’s input.
 Some reveal a medical question that should be checked before surgery.
-The purpose is to enter surgery with fewer surprises, not to create a long list of forbidden products.
+The purpose is to enter surgery with fewer surprises, not to create a long forbidden list.

-If you are preparing for a hair transplant, send the list early, not the night before travel.
+If you are preparing for FUE, send the list early, not the night before travel.
 Include products you take only occasionally.
 Include products that feel embarrassing, cosmetic, natural, or unrelated.
-A surgeon-led plan depends on the details you provide before surgery, not on assumptions made after bleeding, blood pressure, or healing becomes harder to interpret.
+A surgeon led plan depends on the details you provide before surgery, not on assumptions made after bleeding, blood pressure, or healing becomes harder to interpret.